logesh-kumar/cpu-usage-trend/README.md

 3. Run pnpm build. 'dist' folder will be generated
 4. Navigate to chrome extensions page
 5. Toggle on developer mode switch in top right corner
-6. click load unpacked in top left corner and upload the 'dist' folder
+6. Click 'load unpacked' in top left corner and upload the 'dist' folder